NikhilMukraj/spiking-neural-networks/README.md

   - [Astrocytes equations](https://www.sciencedirect.com/science/article/pii/S0960077922011481)
   - [Astrocytes + Izhikevich](https://www.frontiersin.org/articles/10.3389/fncel.2021.631485/full)
     - [Code for astrocytes and neural network](https://github.com/altergot/neuro-astro-network)
+    - Astrocyte should respond to total glutamate levels of modulated synapses, glutamate input should only have an effect for $t$ steps after the coherence threshold is met
   - [ ] Tripartite synapse
     - Record how weights change over time
+    - Isolated tripartite synapse should not include diffusion from other astrocytes
   - [ ] Neuro-astrocytic network (hippocampal model)
     - Could be tested with or without STDP occuring
     - Record how weights change over time